bodoni/typeface/README.md

 # Typeface [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![Build][build-img]][build-url]

-The package provide a foundation for parsing fonts.
+The package provide a foundation for building and parsing fonts.
 It is used in [`opentype`][opentype], [`postscript`][postscript], and [`truetype`][truetype].

 ## Contribution